Tadhi/DAND-Project-3/README.md

 # Conclusions
 >From the regression result, I figure out that the p-value is higher in UK than in Canada, which means that users in the UK are more likely to convert, but still not enough evidence to reject the null hypothesis.

->will fail to reject the null and conclude that there is not sufficient evidence to suggest that there is an interaction between country and page received that will predict whether a user converts or not.
+>Will fail to reject the null and conclude that there is not sufficient evidence to suggest that there is an interaction between country and page received that will predict whether a user converts or not.

 >Also,there is no sufficient evidence to suggest that the new page results in more conversions than the old page.